Naicolqui/TiendaElGirasol/README.md

 ## About

 This project is an HTML and CSS demo.
-It shows diferent products, redirect the client to the e-commerce to buy each product and to the diferent comunication sites that the small bussines.
+It shows diferent products, redirect the client to the e-commerce to buy each product and to the diferent comunication sites that the small bussines has.
 ---

 - <a href="https://naicolqui.github.io/TiendaElGirasol/index.html">Deployment link<a>